ulfschneider/ulf.website/content/posts/sports/2021-10-07-fairlight-strael-build-notes.md

 Being able to route Di2 wires through the Strael frame requires a 24mm crankset axle and no larger.
 24 mm is the axle diameter used by Shimano, for that reason it no problem to mount a standard Dura Ace or Ultegra crankset onto the frame – except having the option to mount sub-compact chainrings with 32-48 tooths or even 30-46 would be nice.
 The smaller chainrings would allow me to run smaller cassettes with tighter gear-steps and even less weight for the cassette.
 Under specific circumstances, when paired with a larger cassette, the lower chainrings will also allow for extreme climbing.
 The limit in top-speed that comes with smaller chainrings is not a concern for me because it´s anyway not often that I´m riding a 50-11 gear ratio but it´s much more often that I have to select gears down the range.

-At first I also didn´t like the look of the Shimano cranks too much, but I think the new 2021 cranks look better and I´m getting used to it.

 Being constraint to 24 mm in axle diameter limits the number of alternate crankset options apart from Shimano.
 The Rotor cranksets will typically come into play here.
 Currently they are officially only compatible with Shimano 11-speed groupsets but  according to [BETTERSHIFTING](https://bettershifting.com/12-speed-r9200-r8100-and-11-speed-di2-compatibility/#crankbasedpowermeters) it is possible to use current Rotor cranksets with the new Shimano 12-speed drivetrain.
 A question I filed as a support ticket to the Rotor people about their support of the 12-speed Shimano drivetrains remained unanswered.
-I´m not sure if I´m ready for that experiment.
+The other day I found [Rides of Japan](https://youtu.be/ZprEPXOokMU) using an Easton EC90 SL crank within the Dura Ace 9200 group because the EC90 weighs 100 g less.
+Overall, it looks like the new crankset can be replaced 3rd party cranks but I´m not sure if I´m ready for that experiment.

 The Rotor cranksets allow a modular setup of different chainrings, look better in my opinion, and weigh less.
 See the weight comparison below.
 Please note that I only found the total weights of the Shimano cranksets without differentiating into their parts.
 The Rotor ALDHU carbon cranks are not included into the comparison, because the carbon cranks are only available for a 30mm axle.
 For Rotor and Shimano I´m only comparing compact chainring sizes, because they are the smallest to get from Shimano.
-Because the SRAM AXS groupsets have a different approach with their gear ratios, I`m referring to 33-46 cranks, which I think comes closest to what is intended by a compact crank for the non-SRAM groupsets.
+Because the SRAM AXS groupsets have a different approach with their gear ratios, I`m referring to 33-46 cranks, which I think comes close to what is intended by a compact crank for the non-SRAM groupsets.

 <div class="full-bleed">
   <table class="mrx-auto underline-rows">